davidebolo1993/VISOR/README.md

 - __COVERAGE BIAS__: a float to specify a deviation from the wanted coverage (80.0 means that the region is covered by the 80% of the reads that were supposed to cover the region).
 - __ALLELIC FRACTION__: a float to specify wheter variants in simulated region are supported by all the reads (100.0) or a fraction of them (80.0, for example).
 Does not affect subclones simulations.

-VISOR SHORtS and VISOR LASeR outpu a .srt.bam file in the output folder
+VISOR SHORtS and VISOR LASeR output a .srt.bam file in the output folder

-#### VISOR SHORtS and VISOR LASeR Simulations

-Simulations for short-reads data are run using wgsim, most of which parameters can be specified by the user, bwa and samtools.
-Simulations for long-reads data are run using pbsim, most of which parameters can be specified by the user (the model_qc_clr file required is included in VISOR), minimap2 and samtools.

 ## VISOR SHORtS for single-strand (strand-seq) simulations